Hat Knitting Tips And Hat Size Chart

 I used this quicker way to decrease for my knit hat pattern and it worked out nicely.

-What you need to do is find places in the stitch pattern where you'll be able to make the decreases.
+What you need to do is find places in the stitch pattern where you'll be able to make the decreases and at the same time, stay in pattern.

-Then keep in mind that you've made the decreases and work the stitch pattern accordingly.
-It can be done, you'll just need to think about it a little.
+I struggle with this myself.
+It can be done though, you'll just need to think about it a little.

 You can download the hat size chart here